abhijeetsinghims/abhijeetsinghims.github.io/_posts/2021-05-02-How-I-Joined-the-Art-Of-Living.md

 One day I got late for dinner.
 As I entered the mess my nasal cavity detected the aroma of pure desi ghee.
 I zoomed in to find out the source.
 On the other end of the table a large guy had a small jar of ghee which he was hiding from others.
 My hands wanted to snatch the jar but i thought this jar will end and may be this huge gorilla-in-a-man would try to eat me.
 So lets leave the jar and get the guy.(Fundamentals of Managment: A good partner is far more worthy then a million bucks) From that very moment I stalked him.
 What his name was?
 Was he a senior or a batchmate.
 Fast enough I found his room and tried to talk to him.
 He was a senior so I wished him every now and then.
 But he would not talk.
 He was too shy to talk.
 So I did something nasty.
 By that time people knew me for the technical aspect and would call me every glitch that would occur to them.
 So I went ahead and disconnected his LAN cable from the network switch.
 In the evening, he was outside my room.
 I went with him and enacted some abracadabra and connected his cables.
 We became friends.
 MISSION ACCOMPLISHED.

-Everything was fine about him except that he used some kind of exercise before we went for dinner.
+Everything was fine about him except that he used to do some kind of exercise before we went for dinner.
 Firstly I thought it was seasonal or temporal, but then I realized he would not give up.
-Here is piece from our conversation:
+Here is a piece from our conversation:

 _Sir yeh_ aap  roz roz _kya_ karte _ho?_